Where has all the $r$-process gone? Timescales for GRB-Kilonovae to Enrich their Host Galaxies: Discussion

-Overall, our results indicate that there are specific circumstances that allow an NS merger to have greater capacity in enriching its environment with $r$-process.
+Overall, our results indicate that there are specific circumstances that allow an NS merger environment to be more enriched with $r$-process.
 Specifically, the amount of active star formation in the host will heavily influence the fraction of stellar mass enriched.
 This is intuitive, given that a galaxy needs ongoing star formation in order to be enriched by subsequent $r$-process events.
 For instance, the long delay-time NS merger GW170817, which occurred in an old, quiescent host galaxy, will have negligible effect on the $r$-process composition of the stars in its host.
 Future exploration using more complex simulations of galaxies and NS mergers is needed to better constrain the true rate of NS mergers that do indeed contribute $r$-process to their environments.